hect0o/G-Dash-BETA/README.md

 A modern, minimal, tablet-style dashboard built for GeoFS.

-G-Dash brings extra flight data, tracking tools, and a cleaner cockpit experience to your flights.
+G-Dash brings extra flight data, tracking tools, all in a clean ui.

 > ⚠️ This project is currently in beta, so you may run into bugs or unfinished features.